helidon-io/helidon/docs/se/config/advanced-configuration.md

 ### Retry Policy Custom Executor

 You can control which executor a retry policy should use for its work.
-The `RetryPolicies.repeat(int retries)` method returns a [SimpleRetryPolicy.Builder][simpleretrypolicy-builder].
+The `RetryPolicies.repeat(int retries)` method returns a [SimpleRetryPolicy.Builder][simpleretrypolic].
 Your application can invoke the retry policy builder’s `executorService` method to specify which `ScheduledExecutorService` instance it should use to schedule and execute delayed retries.
 By default, the config system uses a separate thread pool executor for each retry policy instance.

 Customize retry policy executors